brian-chilin/fetcherr/README.md

 Will use 'supervisor' available at http://supervisord.org/index.html
 ### Config
-Make secrets.json by copying secretsFORMAT.json & fill in url and key with something secret you choose.
+Make secrets.json by copying secretsFORMAT.json and fill in url & key with something secret you choose.
+I'm no expert but my gut tells me to recommend UUIDs.
 Also fill in the IP with IP of the machine running fetcherr.
 This is often in a format like 192.168.1.X Also, fill in a port to listen on.
 I'll be using 9000 for this guide